pivotal/docs-tap/prerequisites.hbs.md

 ### <a id='tap-gui'></a>Tanzu Application Platform GUI

-For Tanzu Applicatiop Platform GUI, you must have:
+For Tanzu Application Platform GUI, you must have:

 - Latest version of Chrome, Firefox, or Edge.
 Tanzu Application Platform GUI currently does not support Safari browser.
 - Git repository for Tanzu Application Platform GUI's software catalogs, with a token allowing read access.
 For more information about how to use your Git repository, see [Create an application accelerator](getting-started/create-app-accelerator.html#create-an-app-acc).